Graph rewriting with polarized cloning: Pushouts and final pullback complements

-As mentioned in the main text, the propositions are made of explicit constructions, they can be proved by ``simple'' verifications.
-In this appendix we do write the proofs as simple verifications for the constructions on sets.
-But for the constructions on graphs and polarized graphs we use well-known results about pointwise construction of limits and colimits.
-All the constructions are performed up to isomorphism.
+The propositions in this Appendix are made of explicit constructions, which can be proved by simple verifications.
+For the constructions on graphs and polarized graphs we use well-known results about pointwise construction of limits and colimits.
+All the constructions are done up to isomorphism.